 Spaying and neutering have several benefits for the health and longevity of dogs and can reduce the risk of developing certain cancers.

-Testicular cancer: Neutering eliminates the risk of testicular cancer in male dogs although this form of cancer is relatively rare.
-Fewer than 1% of intact male dogs die of testicular cancer.
+2. Testicular cancer: Neutering eliminates the risk of testicular cancer in male dogs although this form of cancer is relatively rare and less than 1% of intact male dogs die of testicular cancer.
 This low death rate is likely due to the high cure rate when neutering is performed after diagnosis.4

 When Intact Reproductive Status Decreases Cancer Risk